What is Sake?

 The Birth of Sake

-Sake as we know it originated about 1000 years ago.
-Throughout the centuries, lots of things changed in the brewing methods.
-The Edo Period (1603 – 1868) is when several brewing techniques were developed, and most of them are still used nowadays.
-Interestingly enough, the famous junmai ginjo type that we all love was only introduced to the market 40-50 years ago.
+The origins of sake as we know it trace back to about 1,000 years ago.
+Throughout the centuries of brewing sake, many things changed with the methods used to brew it.
+The Edo Period (1603 – 1868) is when several modern brewing techniques were developed, and most of them are still used today.
+Interestingly enough, the famous junmai ginjo type of sake that the Japanese love was only introduced to the market 40-50 years ago.

 How to Enjoy Sake Like a Pro

-Sake is perfect to enjoy with a meal or for Happy Hour.
+Sake is the perfect alcoholic beverage to enjoy with a meal, or during Happy Hour.

-In Japan, stemware isn’t as common as overseas.
+In Japan, stemware isn’t as common as it is overseas.
 Here, sake is usually served in small cups called ochoko.
-It’s considered good manners to serve other people first and let someone else fill our cup.
-Serving each other is almost a ritual, and having small cups helps this purpose.
+It is considered good manners to serve other people first and let someone else fill our cup.
+Serving each other is almost a ritual, and having small cups helps with this.

 Sake can be enjoyed cold, at room temperature, or warm.
 The serving temperature depends on the pairing with the food and sometimes on the weather as well!
-An old belief says that when it is served warm it is to cover the poor quality of it.
-The real reason is that by warming it up, the natural flavor and aroma are enhanced.
+An old belief says that when “sake is served warm, it is to cover up the poor quality of it.”
+However, the real reason is that by warming up the sake, the natural flavors and aroma are enhanced.

 Akaoni ($$-$$$)

-Akaoni, or Red Demon, is located in the Sangenjaya area.
-Sangenjaya is a charming area full of small izakaya and restaurants.
-Akaoni is quite famous for its variety of drink selection and dishes.
-They only serve sake and beer and their food menu often varies depending on the drink.
+Akaoni, or Red Demon, is located in the Sangenjaya area, which is a charming area full of small izakaya and restaurants.
+Akaoni is quite famous for its variety of drink selections and dishes.
+They only serve sake and beer, and their food menu often varies depending on the drink.
 They are very serious about sake and carefully select it from all over Japan.

 Asakusa Ichimon ($$-$$$)

-Asakusa is famous for his long history as well as the abundance of amazing food.
+Asakusa is famous for his long history and abundance of amazing food.
 Among all the old-style izakaya, Ichimon really stands out.
 Opened about 70 years ago, it has a special charm.
-Their signature dish is Negima Nabe, a hot pot dish with leeks and tuna (yum!).
-And their drink menu is extensive and delicious.
+Their signature dish is Negima Nabe, a hot pot dish with leeks and tuna (yum!), and their drink menu is extensive and delicious.
 As soon as you walk in, you’ll have to change your money from the Japanese yen to mon, the old Japanese currency.
-Then they will take you to your table.
+Then, they will take you to your table.
 You can choose between a western-style table or a private tatami room.
-And let them treat you with their delicacies!
-Despite the old style, they do have an English menu so you don’t have to worry.
+Despite the old style, they have an English menu so you don’t have to worry.

 Nozaki Saketen ($$-$$$)

 Located in Shinbashi, this izakaya is in a very interesting part of the city.
 Shinbashi is a bustling business district.
-The streets around the station are filled with izakaya that welcome the salaryman (businessmen) after work.
-Nozaki is a little gem in this area.
-They have a huge sake menu with most of their sake being Jizake.
+The streets around the station are filled with izakaya that welcome salaryman (businessmen) after work, and Nozaki is a little gem in this area.
+They have a huge selection of sake with most of their sake being Jizake.
 Jizake are small breweries, usually family businesses, with a long history and unique charm.
 To go with their abundance of sake, they have a menu that ranges from sashimi to beef stew.
 The staff is really passionate about sake and it shows!
-The menu is in Japanese only, but the staff is friendly and will make you feel welcome!
+The menu is in Japanese only, but the staff are friendly and will make you feel welcome!

-The staff here speak English and will help you find your favorite type.
+The staff here speak English and will help you find your favorite type of sake.

 Next time you come to visit Japan, make sure to check out these places.
-You will be surprised by the variety of it!
+You will be surprised by the sheer variety of experiences that sake can offer!